Qumulo/docs/hardware/supermicro-a-plus-asg-1014s-acr12n4h/networking-cluster.md

   * 25 Gbps or 100 Gbps Ethernet

-    For information about node types, see [Technical Specifications](technical-specifications.md).

     {% include note.html content="You can use 40 Gbps connections with 40 Gbps transceivers." %}

   * Fully non-blocking architecture